 Note: The steps for extracting and running the agent are the same across different Linux platforms, although the name of the archive file may differ.

 - In Modeler, go to File > Manage Execution Environments and select CentOS / Red Hat or Ubuntu / Debian depending on your requirement.
 The eggplantAIagent-CentOS-RedHat.tar.gz file or eggplantAIagent-Ubuntu-Debian.tar.gz is saved to your Downloads folder.

 - Extract the .tar.gz file to your preferred directory.
 Alternatively, use the following script to extract the file contents.

 Optionally, add export PATH="$PATH:$HOME/eggplant" to your .bashrc or .zshrc file so you can run eggplantAIagent directly from the command line, or else use the following commands:

-Note: If you're on an earlier version of Eggplant DAI and you prefer running an agent on Linux OS, see the Raw Python Agent section for more information.
+Note: If you're on an older version of Eggplant DAI and you need to run the Agent on a Linux OS, see the Raw Python Agent section for more information.

 You must configure the execution environment in Eggplant DAI before setting up the agent.
 You define execution environments on the New Execution Environment dialog box, which can be accessed from the File > Manage Execution Environments menu in Modeler.

 The Execution Environments dialog box is divided into the following two sections: